-In response to growing overexploitation of octopus throughout this region, the past decade has seen a groundswell of grassroots efforts to improve the sustainability of stocks.
-First piloted in southern Madagascar in 2004, the short-term octopus fishery closure model involves periodic closures of a village’s octopus gleaning grounds.
+In response to growing overexploitation of octopus throughout this region, the past decade has seen a groundswell of grassroots management efforts.
+First piloted in southern Madagascar in 2004, the periodic octopus fishery closure model involves short-term closures of a village’s octopus gleaning grounds.
 At any given time, up to a quarter of a community’s fishing area may be closed for around three months.
-This approach has been shown to result in dramatic increases in octopus landings and fisher incomes when closed areas are reopened to fishing.
+This approach has been shown to result in dramatic increases in octopus landings and fisher incomes in the month after closed areas are reopened to fishing (Oliver et al, 2015).

 In Madagascar this model has gone viral, inspiring a grassroots revolution in fisheries management which has seen more than 250 closures along the country’s southern, western and northern coastlines to date.
 The approach benefits from broad support from the entire seafood supply chain, with fishers and buyers at pilot sites now contributing to the modest costs of establishing and managing the closures.

-The success of this model has inspired new fisheries policy in Madagascar, and been replicated by the neighbouring Mauritian island of Rodrigues annually since 2012, and by communities on the Tanzanian island of Pemba in 2015.
+This model has inspired new fisheries policy in Madagascar, and has been replicated by the neighbouring Mauritian island of Rodrigues annually since 2012, and by communities on the Tanzanian island of Pemba in 2015.

 Adoption of this locally led approach to fisheries management continues to grow each year in Madagascar and beyond.
 The model has been adapted to other small-scale invertebrate fisheries, including mangrove crab in western Madagascar and spiny lobster on the southeast coast.